Aliénor de Poitiers: Biography

 Aliénor was the daughter of the nobleman, Jean de Poitiers of Champagne and Isabel de Sousa, a member of an illegitimate line of the royal house of Portugal.
 Her parents were both members of the court of the Duke Philip the Good and Isabella of Portugal, Duchess of Burgundy.
 Her mother had come to Flanders in 1429 as part of Isabella's retinue and was acutely aware of the differences between the Portuguese Court and the Burgundian Court.

 Aliénor was raised in the court and from the age of 7, served alongside her mother who at the time was the highest ranked ladies in waiting to Isabella.
 Aliénor became a demoiselle d'honneur to Isabella of Bourbon in 1458.

 In 1462, she married Guillame de Stavele, the Vicount of Veurne (d.
 1469).
 She and Guillame had three children; a boy, Guillaume (1465-1474), and two daughters Adrienne (1467-1525) and Antoine (1469- 1494).
 She became a widow at around the age of 25 years, just nine years after her marriage.
 She never remarried.
-In 1496, she was appointed dame d'honneur to the new duchess of Burgundy, Joan I of Navarre, following her marriage to Phillip the Fair.
+In 1496, she was appointed dame d'honneur to the new duchess of Burgundy, Joanna of Castile, following her marriage to Philip I of Castile.
 She died on 14 March 1509, at the age of around 65 years, and was buried at her husband's side in the Stavele Parish Church.